Day 1 Bogotá

 Catch a flight to Armenia where we spend 2 nights at a local Hacienda.
 Take a Recuca coffee farm tour and learn about the culture of the region and the coffee growing process.
 On Day 3, enjoy a full day excursion to Salento and Cocora valley.
 Explore the area surrounding the coffee plantation and grounds to get acquainted with the process of coffee production, and there will be plenty of chances to sample!
 Lots of free time to explore the area and take exciting optional excursions like kayaking, rafting or biking or visit the nearby botanical garden and butterfly farm of Armenia.
 Excursion to Salento, a small typical colombian coffee village surrounded by incredible landscapes of mountains, rivers and valleys.
 In the afternoon we take an included tour to a coffee farm and enjoy the taste of a good coffee cup in the best coffee shop in town.
 The rest of the time is for us to stroll around the appealing streets of town.

-Two days to explore Medellín with free time to visit the vibrant city's museums and take an optional city tour.
-Upon our arrival in the afternoon we will transfer to our Hotel in El Poblado, which is the epicenter of the cultural and social life of Medellín, where most of restaurants, and malls are located.
+Drive to Medellín and enjoy time to explore this historic city.
+Option to explore the city, visit museums or go shopping.
 We will have plenty of free time to explore the many attractions of Medellin: Visist the City View Point at Nutibara Hill where you find Pueblito Paisa, a typical representation of a rural village of Coffee zone of Colombia, and take a ride in Medellin’s Metro and Cable Car.
 Other optional tours include a visit to Santa Fe de Antioquia, Guatape Dam, Penol Rock, or even consider paragliding over Medellín.